TRANSFORM- 2021-2022 Events

 Understanding The Neuroplasticity Of The Brain: How We Can Maximize The Brain’s Ability To Adapt When Addressing Child Abuse And Neglect

-TRANSFORM has chosen the theme of resiliency for this year’s webinar series.
-We are hoping to shed light on how science and practice come together to help us better prevent and address child abuse and neglect.
-For our first webinar, we will be discussing neuroplasticity of the brain.
+TRANSFORM chose the theme of resiliency for our 2021-22 webinar series to shed light on how science and practice come together to help us better prevent and address child abuse and neglect.
+In this webinar, we discussed neuroplasticity of the brain.
 When children face difficult experiences, their brains can change and adapt and often develop flight or fight responses.
-Dr. Darcy Mahoney will share her work with children and explore how we can maximize on the amazing capabilities in a child’s early life to promote brain growth and language.
+Dr. Ashley Darcy-Mahoney shared her work with children and explored how we can maximize on the amazing capabilities in a child’s early life to promote brain growth and language.

 Click here to access a recording of this webinar.